Spring Hill, Kansas: Arts and culture

 Today, many community events occur annually in Spring Hill, and include The King of the Hill Barbeque, the Spring Hill Fall Festival, and Hometown Holidays.
 Also located in Spring Hill is a golf course, Sycamore Ridge, where several of Spring Hill's community organizations and businesses hold golf tournaments.

 The Johnson County Library includes 13 locations throughout Johnson County, including the Spring Hill Library.

 Government

 The Spring Hill government consists of a mayor and five council members.

 Education

-Spring Hill serves as the center of the Spring Hill School District (USD 230), which includes 5 elementary schools, 2 middle schools, and 1 high school.
+The community is served by Spring Hill USD 230 public school district, which includes 5 elementary schools, 3 middle schools, and 1 high school.
 Schools included in the district are: